Sep 05, 2018

 Part of this application includes an interview to determine whether you qualify to receive the visa or not.
 This is just a part of the process and there’s no reason to be nervous if you prepare well in advance.

 Like any other interview, this is also just a formal interaction between the Interviewer and Interviewee.
 As a student, you need to be well prepared for it.
-Prior preparation and a systematic visa file containing all the essential documentation helps you to reply promptly and confidently at the visa interview.
-Many a times the deserving students also fail to get Visas, as they do not know how to present their evidence before the consulate office.
-So this is one very important aspect to be considered.
+Prior preparation and a systematic visa file containing all the essential documentation help you to reply promptly and confidently at the visa interview.
+Many times, deserving students also fail to get Visas, as they do not know how to present their evidence before the consulate office.
+So, this is one very important aspect to be considered.

-The officer at Consulate/Embassy taking the Visa Interview is essentially interested in three things
+The officer at Consulate/Embassy taking the Visa Interview is essentially interested in four things.

-If you are able to convince the interviewer on the above three typical questions, getting a Visa will not be a difficult issue.
+If you are able to convince the interviewer of the above four typical questions, getting a Visa will not be a difficult issue.

 The tips below are intended to help you prepare for your visa interview at the U.S. Embassy or U.S. Consulate in your home country.

 The interview questions often focus on four main issues:

 In order to check this here’s what the officer may question: